 When should you use a CMS?
 In a nutshell, it comes down to the frequency of updates and the degree of technical know-how required to update content on your site.
 If you need to update your site frequently and want to hire an in-house administrator who may be limited with regards to website programming skills, then a CMS is ideal for you.
 If your site is high design and is a technically complicated build, then a CMS may not be the best solution for you.
 Take a look at the chart below displaying the benefit of implementing a CMS or not.

-Customization and Code Control: Most CMSs allow some level of customization.
+BENEFITS: No CMSCustomization and Code Control: Most CMSs allow some level of customization.
 But when you want something more unique on a specific page, like a real-time stock ticker, a weather display, or a calendar, special coding is required.
 Building a site outside of a CMS gives complete control over the code without built-in interference, duplication and overlap.
 While writing extensive code without using a CMS system requires proficient technical savvy, it also allows access to every detail.
 Additionally, because you are no longer restricted by platform-specific limitations, you can design and craft individual components of the website manually.
 Your website can have more personality and creativity because you're not bound by a CMS.
+Static Pages: If you won't need to change the content on your website very often, it would probably be overkill to integrate a CMS into the workflow.
+Security: Customized coding can make a site less susceptible to hackers.
+Search Engine Optimization (SEO): Customized SEO code will need to be incorporated by a skilled web developer.
+ADA Compliance: A web developer must be knowledgeable about ADA compliance.
+Maintenance Time: While custom-coding your website can be more time-consuming initially, it can also reduce the time and effort required in maintenance of the website because a professional web technician/developer will manage this for you.
+Additionally, there are no CMSs and their features to update or uninstall, which is a regular occurrence. |

 No comments :